What the Bible Says About Bartholomew the Apostle

 Acts 1:12-13 records that he went to Jerusalem and joined the disciples in the upper room.
 There, they prayed and waited for the outpouring of the Holy Spirit.

 Acts 2 tells us the revolutionary results of those prayers.
-The disciples received the Holy Spirit “like a rushing mighty wind,” and began to preach the good news of Jesus (verse 1, NKJV).
+The disciples received the Holy Spirit “a rushing mighty wind,” and began to preach the good news of Jesus (verse 2, NKJV).
 All their fears were quieted, and they boldly shared about the one they loved.

-Though we don’t know the details, we can assume that Bartholomew, like the other disciples, went from there and began to preach the gospel.
+Though we don’t know the details, we can assume that Bartholomew, like the other disciples, went from there and began to preach the Gospel as they were encouraged and empowered by the Holy Spirit.

-According to a tradition taught by the church father Eusebius of Caesarea, Bartholomew went to India, taking with him a gospel account of Matthew in Hebrew.4
+According to a tradition taught by the church father Eusebius of Caesarea, Bartholomew went to India, taking with him “a Hebrew copy of The Gospel According to Matthew.”4

 Other traditions say he went to Armenia, Ethiopia, Mesopotamia, Parthia (modern-day Iran), and Lycaonia (modern-day Turkey).5

-Again, the Bible and history don’t tell us for sure, but it’s most likely that he died a martyr for his faith.
+Again, the Bible and other historical sources don’t tell us for sure, but it’s most likely that he died a martyr for his faith.
+Some sources suggest he was flayed and beheaded while others say he was crucified.6

-Here’s what Foxe’s Book of Martyrs says about Bartholomew’s death:
+Here’s a perspective expressed in Foxe’s Book of Martyrs about Bartholomew’s death:

 Bartholomew’s legacy